Coffee Bean Menu

-A bean in this category is roasted at a level in between “light” and “dark”.
+Beans in this category are roasted at a level in between “light” and “dark”.
 Often coffee drinkers in this category are “power” drinkers that consume many cups a day.

 You don’t typically find coffee newbies going for the darker roasts.

 Those partakers of the dark roast typically have slowly migrated from lighter roasts through medium and on to dark.

 This is because the darker you get, the stronger the flavor.
 And, if you ask the “less dark” drinkers, the more bitter the taste gets.